 While giving your child ADHD medication isn’t ideal, it’s something that may help to drastically improve their quality of life.
 For this reason, it’s important to discuss the treatment options with your doctor along with what’s the best ADHD medication for your child’s circumstances.

 If you plan to offer natural remedies to your child, it’s just as important to discuss these with a doctor.
-In many cases, herbal remedies simply can’t compete with the therapeutic benefits offered by pharmaceuticals.
+In many cases, herbal remedies simply can’t compete with the therapeutic benefits of pharmaceuticals.